AcademySoftwareFoundation/openexr/docs/InterpretingDeepPixels.rst

 If it is not done exactly right, splitting a sample can lead to large rounding errors for the colors of the new samples when the opacity of the original sample is very small.
-For C++ code that splits a volume sample in a numerically stable way, see `splitting a volume sample appendix`_.
+For C++ code that splits a volume sample in a numerically stable way, see `Example: Splitting a Volume Sample`_.

 Merging Overlapping Samples
 ---------------------------